ionic-team/stencil-site/docs/config/cli.md

             └── page-home.tsx
 ```

+## `stencil help`

+Aliases: `stencil --help`, `stencil -h`

+Prints various tasks that can be run and their associated flags to the terminal.

 ## `stencil test`

 Tests a Stencil project.
 The flags below are the available options for the `test` command.